Notice: Undefined index: localdate in /home/fsu/public_html/administrator/components/com_workforce/classes/admin.class.php on line 1

 Ever since joining the university, she has devoted her teaching notably to the subjects of Public International Law, International Environmental Law and International Human Rights Law.
 In 2017, she was awarded ‘Excellence’ for the examination of her PhD thesis entitled “Protection Against Statelessness at Birth: International and Domestic Legal Frameworks of ASEAN Member States with a Special Case Study on Kota Kinabalu, Sabah”.
 In the same year, she was also admitted as an Advocate and Solicitor of the High Court of Malaya.

-Throughout her academic career, she has presented her research and findings on various topics.
-She has published her papers in refereed and Scopus-listed journals and has written for newspapers on refugees and statelessness.
-In terms of trainings, she holds a certificate from the Hague Academy International Law, the Netherlands for the Summer Courses on Public International Law.
-She has also received trainings from UNHCR on statelessness and has worked closely with UNHCR, ASEAN and civil societies on research and projects that address statelessness in Malaysia and the region of Southeast Asia.
+She has published her papers in refereed and Scopus-listed journals and has written for newspapers including on refugees and statelessness.
+In terms of trainings, she holds a certificate from the Hague Academy of International Law, the Netherlands for the Summer Courses on Public International Law.
+She has also received trainings from UNHCR on statelessness and has worked closely with UNHCR, UNICEF, ASEAN and civil societies on research and projects that address statelessness and children's rights in Malaysia and the broader region of Southeast Asia.
 She looks forward to finishing her book and working on future research projects to contribute towards solutions on issues affecting minorities and the marginalised communities, in particular the migrants, stateless, and refugee populations.

 Areas of interest: Public International Law, International Human Rights Law, Refugees and Statelessness, Legal Identity, Birth Registration Legal Framework, Nationality Laws, Migrants' Rights, Rights and Protections of the Minorities, ASEAN Regional Legal Framework